-A car passed by.
-It’s wheels spraying the water that flowed down the street.
+A car went by.
+Its wheels spraying the water with a whooshing noise that flowed down the street.

-“Wait until I tell you to walk and then walk fast, but don’t run and don’t let go of each other!”
+“Wait until I tell you to walk and then walk fast”, he said, “But don’t run and don’t let go of each other!”

 Molly and I waited, hand in hand.
 I watched the water flowing down the edge of the big street.
 Her hand squeezed mine.
 I squeezed back and looked at her.
 There was a little smile on her mouth and her eyes flashed like they usually did, not that empty look she had after she got scared.